The Ultimate Guide to Loving & Healthy Relationships

 The first 3-5 months of a relationship are typically considered the "honeymoon" phase.
 Once we come out of this phase or kids come into the relationship, we inevitably fall into the comfort zone trap.
 You know, that place where we get caught up in our day-to-day routines, or get lazy and become couch potatoes.

 Remember this, nothing good comes from the comfort zone!
 It’s mission-critical to break the routine pattern.
+If you're interested in expanding your daily habits for improved mental health, we've got a dedicated post on 20 daily habits you can start tracking today.

 Healthy intimate relationships should include lots of play and sexual activity.
 Here are some fun ways to shake up the monotony: